anautonell/emasuriano.github.io/src/pages/articles/Graphql/index.md

 ## GraphQL is not a framework :no_entry:

-I already explained what GraphQL is, and in any time I mentioned anything about framework or library.
+I already explained what GraphQL is, but I didn’t mention anything about a framework or a library.
 So let's see how we can implement GraphQL!

-Depending on the server you want to run GraphQL, you will have to install a dependency for your specific.
+Depending on the server you want to run GraphQL, you will have to install a dependency for your specific technology.
 For Example, if you're running an `express` backend, then you have to install `express-graphql`.
 Same goes for `happy`, `koa`, etc.

-I really want to mention that there is a really big company which is betting a lot in GraphQL called **Apollo**, they have built an incredible amount of helpful libraries to get up and running your own GraphQL server and also connected to your client.
+I really want to mention that there is a really big company which is betting a lot in GraphQL called **Apollo**.
+They have built an incredible amount of helpful libraries to get up and running your own GraphQL server and also connect it to your client.
 Please [check them out](https://www.apollographql.com/)!

 ## Use Cases :muscle:

-So this is great, this sounds like an excellent framework so why does everyone is building GraphQL server? :thinking:
+So this is great, this sounds like an excellent technology so why doesn’t everyone is building GraphQL server? :thinking:

-The simple question is because maybe we don't need it in most cases, and maybe building a REST server is enough to build a software with good quality.
+The simple answer is because maybe we don't need it in most cases, and maybe building a REST server is enough to build a software with good quality.
 I like to think that GraphQL is a MUST in these cases:

 * **Connection with multiple services**: it will cooperate with the different services without any problem, similar to a facade.
-* **Wrap a response from a server**: it could be times when you have to communicate with an endpoint, and its response is not correctly formatted.
+* **Wrap a response from a server**: it could happen that you have to communicate with an endpoint, and its response is not correctly formatted.
-* **Different client platform**: when you are working on different platforms it's very common to display different information, so just by specifying them inside the query will be enough (this when SDL delights me).
+* **Different client platforms**: when you are working on several platforms it's very common to display different information, so just by specifying them inside the query will be enough (this is when SDL delights me).

-I'm sure that must be more cases, these are the most important in my opinion so in order to not keep the list longer I just choose these 3.
+I'm sure that there must be more cases, but these in my opinion are the most important, so in order to keep the list short I just choose these 3.

 ## My experience :bulb: